sayedhfatimi/the-contemplative-path-posts/2025-04-18-the-death-of-the-dollar-and-the-rise-of-the-corporate-state/post.md

 ---
 title: The Death of the Dollar and the Rise of the Corporate State
 pubDate: 2025-04-18T15:07:56Z
-updatedDate: 2025-09-22T12:15:35Z
+updatedDate: 2025-10-10T16:21:29Z
 excerpt: >-
-  The dollar's decline is a strategic shift rather than mismanagement, marking a transition from a gold-backed system to one lacking intrinsic value.
+  "The dollar's decline is a strategic shift rather than mismanagement, marking a transition from a" gold-backed system to one lacking intrinsic value.
 As this occurs, corporate power rises to fill the vacuum, offering digital currencies and alternative systems.
 This leads to a new era of governance where citizens become consumers in a commodified democracy, believing they chose their